Platypus: Senses

 The platypus has secondarily acquired electroreception.
 Its receptors are arranged in stripes on its bill, giving it high sensitivity to the sides and below; it makes quick turns of its head as it swims to detect prey.

 Monotremes are the only mammals (apart from the Guiana dolphin) known to have a sense of electroreception.
-The playtpus relies on electrolocation when feeding, as the eyes, ears, and nose are closed while underwater.
+The platypus relies on electrolocation when feeding, as the eyes, ears, and nose are closed while underwater.
 Digging in the bottom of streams with its bill, its electroreceptors detect tiny electric currents generated by the muscular contractions of its prey.
 Experiments have shown the platypus will even react to an "artificial shrimp" if a small electric current is passed through it.

 The 40,000 electroreceptors are arranged in rows in the skin of the bill from front to back, while mechanoreceptors for touch are uniformly distributed across the bill.
 The electrosensory area of the cerebral cortex is in the tactile somatosensory area, and some cortical cells receive input from both electroreceptors and mechanoreceptors, suggesting the platypus feels electric fields as touches.
 These receptors in the bill dominate the somatotopic map of the platypus brain, in the same way human hands dominate the Penfield homunculus map.
 The platypus can feel the direction of an electric source, perhaps by comparing differences in signal strength across the array of electroreceptors, enhanced by the characteristic side-to-side motion of the animal's head while hunting.
 It may also be able to determine the distance of moving prey via the timing difference between electrical and mechanical pressure sensations.
 Monotreme electrolocation for hunting in murky waters may be tied to their tooth loss.
 The extinct Obdurodon was electroreceptive, but unlike the modern platypus it foraged in open water.